 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

-The problem is the way in which we heat our homes, no longer do we have open fire places and lofty ceilings, rather we have radiators dotted around the house, we have loft insulation and lower ceilings, and we even have nice fitted carpets.
-All of which mean water vapour cannot escape, so instead it forms on colder surfaces, and thats on our windows in the form of condensation.
+The problem is the way in which we heat our homes, no longer do we have open fireplaces and lofty ceilings; rather we have radiators dotted around the house, loft insulation and lower ceilings, and we even have nice fitted carpets.
+All of which mean water vapour cannot escape, so instead, it forms on colder surfaces, and that's on our windows in the form of condensation.

 There are three factors that can affect condensation: water vapour content, inside room temperature and outside temperature.
-We have posted a blog on this not too long ago, and its well worth reading if you are suffering with condensation.
+We have posted a blog on this not too long ago, and it's well worth reading if you are suffering from condensation.

 Check that you use a FENSA Approved Installer but also check the following: